onelogin/terraform-provider-onelogin/docs/resources/onelogin_user_custom_attributes.md

 * `name` - (Required) The human-readable display name of the custom attribute.
 * `shortname` - (Required) The short name (identifier) of the custom attribute.
 * `position` - (Optional) The ordering of the custom attribute definition.
-Positions start at 1.
+Positions start at 1, and negative values are rejected.
 OneLogin leaves a definition without a position unless one is given, which this resource reports as `0`.
 Removing `position` from the configuration, or setting it to `0`, puts the definition back to having none.

 ### For User-Specific Custom Attribute Values